hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/price-source.md

 In a situation where the calculation of maker order prices from external sources would result in the order matching any existing orders on the order book, such order will be ignored.

->**Example**: If `ETH-USDC` market is currently displaying 109 bid and 111 ask.
+>**Example**: If `ETH-USDT` market is currently displaying 109 bid and 111 ask.
 A specified external exchange is showing 99 bid and 101 ask on its book (mid price = 100).
 2 maker orders will be proposed, a bid maker order at 98 (for 2% bid spread) and an ask maker order at 102 (for 2% ask spread).
 The 102 ask order will be ignored (as it would match the 109 bid order), only the bid order will be submitted to the exchange.

 Type `config price_source_enabled` to set the values for `price_source_enabled`, `price_source_type`, `price_source_exchange` and `price_source_market`, or `price_source_custom` (if source type is exchange).
 Type `config` + `price_source_type`, `price_source_exchange`, `price_source_market`, or `price_source_custom` to set values for these parameters.